Morsley-B/Maze-Solver-C-/README.md

 Input Format
 The program reads a grid from standard input, with each line representing a row of the map.
 Characters used:
-S — Start position
+S for Start position
-G — Goal position
+G for Goal position
-# — Wall
+'#' for Wall
-' ' — Open space
+' ' for Open space